sundaramkumar/Live-Radio/README.md

-# live_radio
+# Live Radio

-- To get started checkout and do flutter pub get
+## To get started clone the repo and do

+- flutter pub get

+## TODO

+add filters by language
+scroll album/artists info
+fetch artwork from player api

 ## Getting Started